 Billy has long dreamt of owning not one, but two, dogs.
 So when he’s finally able to save up enough money for two pups to call his own—Old Dan and Little Ann—he’s ecstatic.
 It doesn’t matter that times are tough; together they’ll roam the hills of the Ozarks.

-18. ROLL OF THUNDER, HEAR MY CRY — Set in Mississippi at the height of the Depression, this is the story of one family’s struggle to maintain their integrity, pride, and independence in the face of racism and social injustice.
+18. ROLL OF THUNDER, HEAR MY CRY — Set in Mississippi at the height of the Depression, this historical fiction novel of one family’s struggle to maintain their integrity, pride, and independence in the face of racism and social injustice.
 And it is also Cassie’s story—Cassie Logan, an independent girl who discovers over the course of an important year why having land of their own is so crucial to the Logan family, even as she learns to draw strength from her own sense of dignity and self-respect.

 19. CHARLOTTE’S WEB — Some Pig.
 Humble.
 Radiant.
 These are the words in Charlotte’s Web, high up in Zuckerman’s barn.
 Charlotte’s spider web tells of her feelings for a little pig named Wilbur, who simply wants a friend.
 They also express the love of a girl named Fern, who saved Wilbur’s life when he was born the runt of his litter.